kauppine/cybersecuritybase-project/readme.md

 ## How to fix the vulnerabilities ##

 ### A2 Broken Authentication and Session Management ###
+Sessions are ended when browser is closed after these fixes and MD5-hash is used for session IDs.
-Remove lines 41-44 from DefaultController.java lines
+*Remove lines 41-44 from DefaultController.java lines
-Remove http.sessionManagement().sessionFixation().none(); from SecuritConfiguration.java from SecurityConfiguration.java line 30.
+*Remove http.sessionManagement().sessionFixation().none(); from SecuritConfiguration.java from SecurityConfiguration.java line 30.
-Remove file application.properties
+*Remove file application.properties
-Remove lines 44-54 from user.html
+*Remove lines 44-54 from user.html

 ### A3 Cross-Site Scripting (XSS) ###
+Enable xss protection headers and text escaping.
-Remove all http.header() related stuff from SecurityConfiguration.java lines 24-28.
+*Remove all http.header() related stuff from SecurityConfiguration.java lines 24-28.
-Replace th:utext with th:text in index.html line 20.
+*Replace th:utext with th:text in index.html line 20.

 ### A5 Security Misconfiguration ###
-Add "http.authorizeRequests().antMatchers("/h2-console/").denyAll();" to line 33 in SecurityConfiguration.java.
+*Add "http.authorizeRequests().antMatchers("/h2-console/").denyAll();" to line 33 in SecurityConfiguration.java.

 ### A7 Missing Function Level Access Control  ###
+Now only user who is logged in and is the owner of the image can remove it.
-Remove .antMatchers("/images/*/delete").permitAll() from SecurityConfiguration.java line 41.
+*Remove .antMatchers("/images/*/delete").permitAll() from SecurityConfiguration.java line 41.
-Remove lines 99-104 in ImageController.java
+*Remove lines 99-104 in ImageController.java
-Change th:method to DELETE in user.html line 28
+*Change th:method to DELETE in user.html line 28
-Remove "/delete" from th:href in user.html line 28
+*Remove "/delete" from th:href in user.html line 28

 ### A8 Cross-Site Request Forgery (CSRF) ###
+User has to provide current password in order to change it.
+Switch to POST request.
-Remove HTML comment tags ```(<!-- and -->)``` from user.html line 40.
+*Remove HTML comment tags ```(<!-- and -->)``` from user.html line 40.
-In file ImageController.java move lines 112 and 113 inside the curly brackets on lines 109 and 111
+*In file ImageController.java move lines 112 and 113 inside the curly brackets on lines 109 and 111